 Pour the contents of the bowl into a greased baking dish.
 Top with more grated cheese and a few pats of butter here and there.
 (Some people like to hold back some of the bechamel as well as a topping.)
 Bake in a hot oven (200°C/400°F) for about 20-30 minutes, until the top is nicely browned and the pasta is hot and bubbly.
 Let the dish rest at least 5 minutes before serving.

-NOTES: You can use just about any store-bought pasta for this dish, although short, tubular pastas like penne or rigatoni are probably the most commonly used.
+You can use just about any store-bought pasta for a baked pasta dish, although short, tubular pastas like penne or rigatoni are probably the most commonly used.
 This time, though, I used some store-bought lasagnette, which I broke into short lengths, and it was delicious.

 The portions here of the two sauces sauce are really just indicative; if you like your dish meatier, feel free to add more meat sauce, if you like it creamier, more béchamel and, as mentioned above, you can add more cheese if you like it cheesier.
 You can be creative with this dish if you like, adding one or two other ingredients that may strike your fancy, for example, cubes of mozzarella or provola to the mixture, or sliced and sautéed mushrooms, some cubed ham, peas, sliced hard-boiled eggs or even tiny meatballs.
 But do resist the tempation to add everything but the kitchen sink.
 As I’ve said before the Italian culinary aesthetic is mostly about balance, not extravagance.